 Why it's awesome: These days, restaurant-goers love to see how the food gets made in restaurant kitchens — in fact, there are countless extremely popular Youtube series that spotlight how a restaurant makes a signature dish.
 You can easily attract new guests by chiming in with photos or a video on social media showing how food gets made in your restaurant.
 The best part is your kitchen staff are already doing the work that your customers want to see; you just have to film it.

-How to pull it off: Make sure the kitchen is spotless when you film, and showcase your most mouthwatering dishes.
+How to pull it off: Make sure the kitchen is spotless when you film and showcase your most mouthwatering dishes.
 You can choose to show the whole process of making a dish, and upload it to YouTube, as Wave does, but even a 10-second clip of filleting a fish can be really effective.
-You want to show off the skills and talent of your staff, and entice new guests to come try their amazing food.
+You want to show off the skills and talent of your staff, and entice new guests to come try your amazing food.

 2. Create a Consistent Voice